OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ## Data extraction

-The observational data we use in OHDSI consist of time-stamped records of interactions of the patient with the healthcare system, as well as anonymized patient details such as gender and year of birth, stored in the CDM (Chapter \@ref(CommonDataModel)).
-To use this information in a prediction problem, we must convert this data into two datasets:
+When creating a predictive model we use a process know as supervised learning - a form of machine learning - that infers the relationship between the covariates and the outcome status based on a labelled set of examples.\index{supervised learning}.
+Therefore, we need methods to extract the covariates from the CDM for the persons in the target cohort and we need to obtain their outcome labels.

-1. A set of **covariates** (also referred to as "features" or "independent variables").
-These describe the characteristics of the patients.
-Covariates can include age, gender, presence of specific condition and exposure codes in a patient's record, etc. \index{covariates}
+The **covariates** (also referred to as "predictors", features" or "independent variables") describe the characteristics of the patients.\index{covariates} Covariates can include age, gender, presence of specific conditions and exposure codes in a patient's record, etc. Covariates are typically constructed using the [FeatureExtraction](https://ohdsi.github.io/FeatureExtraction/) package, described in more detail in Chapter \@ref(Characterization).
+For prediction we can only use data prior to (and on) the date the person enters the target cohort.
+This date we will call the index date.\index{index date}

-2. A set describing the **outcome status** (also referred to as the "labels" or "classes").
-Did a patient experience the outcome of interest in the time-at-risk? \index{outcome status} \index{labels} \index{classes}
+We also need to obtain the **outcome status** (also referred to as the "labels" or "classes") of all the patients during the time-at-risk.
+If the outcome occurs within the time-at-risk, the outcome status is defined as "positive". \index{outcome status} \index{labels} \index{classes}

-When creating a predictive model we use a process know as supervised learning - a form of machine learning - to infer the relationship between the covariates and the outcome status.
-Once the model is created, we can apply it to patients where we know their characteristics (their covariates), but do not know their outcome status, to create a prediction. \index{supervised learning}

-Converting the data in the CDM to these two datasets requires selecting a set of people, and for these people selecting a specific date.
-We will refer to this date as the index date.
-Data prior to (and on) the index date is used to construct the covariates.
-Covariates are typically constructed using the [FeatureExtraction](https://ohdsi.github.io/FeatureExtraction/) package, described in more detail in Chapter \@ref(Characterization).
-Data after (or on) the index date is used to construct the outcome status.
-The group of people and their index date are defined by the **target cohort**.
-The outcome status is determined by the **time-at-risk**, which is usually defined relative to the target cohort start and end date, and the **outcome cohort**; If the outcome occurs within the time-at-risk, the outcome status is "positive". \index{index date}

 ### Data extraction example

 Table \@ref(tab:plpExampleCohorts) shows an example COHORT table with two cohorts.
 The cohort with cohort definition ID 1 is the target cohort (e.g. "people recently diagnosed with atrial fibrillation").
-Cohort definition ID 2 implies the outcome cohort (e.g. "stroke").
+Cohort definition ID 2 defines the outcome cohort (e.g. "stroke").

 Table: (\#tab:plpExampleCohorts) Example COHORT table.
 For simplicity the cohort_end_date has been omitted.